Hallie Ford School of Graduate Studies

 For over 100 years, PNCA has served as a creative hub for artists and designers with an educational philosophy that emphasizes individualized curricula, independent inquiry and cross-disciplinary exchange.
-Graduate studies at PNCA are designed to support students as they grow and define a sustainable, engaged and dynamic artistic practice that will continue to evolve years after graduation.
-The five graduate programs are part of a growing series of innovative educational opportunities of the Ford Institute for Visual Education (FIVE).
+Graduate programs at PNCA within the Hallie Ford School of Graduate Studies are designed to support students as they grow and define a sustainable, engaged and dynamic artistic practice that will continue to evolve years after graduation.

 With over 200 years of combined experience, Oregon College of Art and Craft and Pacific Northwest College of Art’s joint MFA in Applied Craft and Design fosters a new, forward-thinking model of art and design education that gives students access to the resources of both colleges.
 The unique, two-year program merges the highest level of craft with design practice and entrepreneurial strategies.
 The program is designed for students eager to explore the fusion of tradition, innovation, and practice with design theory and hands-on making.